Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Zaint's philosophy is apathy and detatchment.
 This makes sense, because altruism has no place in a world where literally everyone is a god with unlimited resources.
 * Also his name is just zaint because he started with a Z, but never finished out of laziness and just kept calling himself "saint" after his noble title.
 * He should be placed in the title screen and talk to new players.
 And also go blehh a lot.
 While the player is slightly translucent.
+* If Fluffy is Pride incarnate, Terminal is Envy incarnate - gnawing, coveting value.
+It is only right that it would be put against a being of infinite value...

 **Souls**